amqp/rhea/README.md

 include the directory to which you do so (i.e. the directory in which 'a directory named 'rhea' can be found, or you can install the module using npm.

+Some of the examples assume an AMQP compatible broker, such as those offered by the ActiveMQ or Qpid Apache projects, is running.

 ## API